CoraLibre/CoraLibre-android-sdk/README.md

 ## How to get started

 So far everything is developed by Unit Testing.
-Before you can start make sure you know android and are able to handle working with git(hub).
+Before you can start make sure you know android and are able to work with git(hub) repositories.
 Here are a few steps to "boot" you up into the project:

 1. First read the documents that are listed above in the [documentation](#documentation) section.